Expert Advice On Improving Your Home

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help decrease the work required from your home’s HVAC system.

 • Keep your system clean.
-Regularly cleaning indoor evaporator coil, condenser fan blades, ductwork, and grills helps your HVAC system run efficiently and lowers the risk of mold.
+Regularly cleaning indoor evaporator coil, condenser fan blades, ductwork, and grills helps your HVAC system run efficiently and reduces your risk of mold.
 The National Air Duct Cleaners Association advises cleaning your heating and cooling system when it starts to look dirty.

 ServiceCost